 Every person or organization may opt for a staking pool, but pool operators should have the right technical skills and IT know-how.
 Cardano’s durability depends on stake pools.

 The efficiency and reputation of pool operators are critical.
-Pools who undergo frequent downtimes will not be preferred to delegate their stakes.
-In extreme situations, a disabled stake pool can be punished for damages to the network.
+Pools that undergo frequent downtimes will not be preferred to delegate their stakes.
+In extreme situations, a disabled stake pool can be punished for network damage.
 In comparison, owners with experience and capital (pledge amount committed to the Stake Pool by their operators) would likely do better consistently because they will attract more delegators.

 How do I set up a Stake Pool?

-As a stake operator, you get a duty both to the ADA owners and safely maintain the system itself.
+As a stake operator, you get a duty to the ADA owners and safely maintain the system.
 The operator must guarantee that the node is secure and fully operative 24/7.
-This calls for the construction and running of secure and effective network infrastructure and system and server management and administration.
+This calls for constructing and running secure and effective network infrastructure and system and server management and administration.
 Anyone can learn how to manage a Stake Pool, but there is a need for some tech skills.
 Cardano provides the source code to build the Stake Pool software using the latest developments successfully.
 There are also tutorials from great Cardano Network contributors that make it easier to pool up and run.
 You can get helpful advice from online chat groups moderated by Cardano experts.

 Is there a list of available Cardano Stake Pools?

-Several websites list, according to node performance, the online Stake Pools eligible to delegate your ADA.
+According to node performance, several websites list the online Stake Pools eligible to delegate your ADA.
 According to different metrics, these lists can be sorted: Pledge, ROI, epoch, or total stake.
 Some of them also provide tools to explore the Cardano blockchain:

 Pool Operators can also monitor their nodes’ performance: block production, available online relays, or saturation levels.